royal-lang/rl/README.md

 ---

-Bausslang is a statically typed programming language created as a simple learning project.
+Bausslang is a statically typed programming language created as a simple learning project using a recursive descent parser.
 The goal is to create a C-like programming language inspired by D, C#, Rust, Go, C and C++.

 Eventually the goal is to write the compiler in itself.